1. When someone goes “down the rabbit hole,” it means they spent a lot of time on an activity, perhaps more than they originally intended.

 What Is a Rabbit Hole?

-It’s believed that the phrase down the rabbit hole comes from a 19th century novel called Alice’s Adventures In Wonderland (or Alice In Wonderland for short.)
-This novel was written by Lewis Carroll and was published in the year 1865.
+It’s believed that the phrase go down the rabbit hole comes from a 19th century novel called Alice’s Adventures In Wonderland (or Alice In Wonderland for short).
+This novel was written by Lewis Carroll and published in the year 1865.

-Near the beginning of this fictional story, a girl named Alice crawls into a rabbit’s hole and shortly after, she literally falls down the rabbit hole and ends up in a strange place called Wonderland.
+Near the beginning of this fictional story, a girl named Alice crawls into a rabbit hole.
+Shortly after, she literally falls down the rabbit hole and ends up in a strange place called Wonderland.

-- My original intent was to look up a recipe for oatmeal cookies, but then I saw a link about the top 10 weirdest foods.
-Now I’ve gone down a rabbit hole and I’m reading about some fruit I’ve never even heard of before.
+- As I was looking up recipes online, I saw a link for the top 10 weirdest foods.
+Since then, I’ve gone down a rabbit hole because I’m reading about all sorts of foods that I’ve never even heard of before.